AndrewDettor/TrackNet-Pickleball/README.md

 [Kaggle CPU Docker Image](https://console.cloud.google.com/gcr/images/kaggle-images/GLOBAL/python) \
 [Kaggle GPU Docker Image](https://console.cloud.google.com/gcr/images/kaggle-gpu-images/GLOBAL/python)

+There is also a requirements.txt file straight from the Kaggle GPU image, but it may not be easily usable.

 ### Weights Files
 The weights are too big to upload to GitHub (>25MB), so I uploaded them to Google Drive.
 The old weights are from the 3-in-3-out model in the TrackNetV2 repository.
 The new weights are from our best model.